Vertigo

 If vertigo is a result of BPPV, an ENT specialist can confirm vertigo is a symptom of this via a positional test, called a Dix-Hallpike manoeuvre.

 Vertigo can be caused by other conditions.
-Doctors may also perform use instruments to magnify and examine the ear canal and eardrum.
-A specialist or doctor may also examine your eye movements or get you to track an object from one point to another.
+Doctors may also use instruments to magnify and examine the ear canal and eardrum.
+A doctor may examine your eye movements or may also get you to track an object from one point to another.

 How is vertigo treated?